 You have worked very hard for this moment.
 You have earned and saved during your entire career.
-Now it’s time to benefit from your hard work.
-The first step of your retirement checklist is understanding what you own.
+Now, it’s time to reap the benefit of your hard work.
+The second step of your retirement checklist is understanding what you own.
 Don’t guess.
 Don’t assume.
 You need to thoroughly evaluate all your assets, real estate, businesses, and retirement savings.
 Everything that you have accumulated during your working years can play a pivotal role in your successful retirement.

-On the second step of your retirement checklist, you need to collect all relevant documents that show your asset ownership – financial statements, trust documents, wills, property deeds.
+On the second step of your retirement checklist, you need to collect all relevant documents that show your asset ownership – financial statements, trust documents, wills, and property deeds.
 This will be an excellent opportunity to gather all your plan statements from old 401k and retirement plans.
 If you own a real estate, make sure you have all your deeds in place.
-If you are beneficiary of a trust, collect all trust documents.
-Check all your bank, saving accounts and social security statements.
+If you are a beneficiary of a trust, collect all trust documents.
+Check all your bank, savings accounts, and social security statements.
 Make sure that you build a complete picture of your financial life.

 One of your main pre-retirement goals is to become debt-free.
-If you are still paying off your mortgage, student loans, personal loans or credit card debt, now it’s a great time to review your finances and come up with a payment plan that will help you pay off your debts and improve your retirement prospects.
+If you are still paying off your mortgage, student loans, personal loans, or credit card debt, Now is a great time to review your finances and come up with a payment plan that will help you pay off your debts and improve your retirement prospects.

 Sometimes employers offer generous retirement benefits to attract and retain top talent.
 Many companies and public institutions provide 401k contribution matching, profit sharing or a pension.
 Some employers may even offer certain retirement health care benefits.
 If you are lucky to work for these companies and public organizations, learn your benefits package.
 Ensure that you are taking full advantage of your employee benefits.
 Don’t leave any free money on the table.

-Medicare part A and part B cover only part of your healthcare cost including impatient and hospital care.
+Medicare Part A and Part B cover only part of your healthcare cost, including inpatient and hospital care.
 They do not include long-term care, dental care, eye exams, dentures, cosmetic surgery, acupuncture, hearing aids and exams, routine foot care.
-You will be responsible for paying for Medicare parts D out of pocket through your private Medicare Advantage insurance.
-Medicare Advantage is a “bundled” plan that includes Medicare Part A (Hospital Insurance) and Medicare Part B (Medical Insurance), and usually Medicare prescription drug (Part D).
+You will be responsible for paying for Medicare Part D out of pocket through your private Medicare Advantage insurance.
+Medicare Advantage is a “bundled” plan that includes Medicare Part A (Hospital Insurance) and Medicare Part B (Medical Insurance), and usually Medicare prescription drugs (Part D).

 Unless you have a generous pension, you will have to rely on your retirement savings to support yourself during retirement.
 Your 401k and IRA will likely be your primary retirement income source.
-So even if you have championed your retirement savings, now it’s a great time to calculate if your accumulated savings can support you during retirement.
-To boost your confidence, maximize your retirement contributions to 401k plans, IRA and even taxable investment accounts.
-Once you reach 50, the 401k and IRA plans will allow making additional catch up contributions.
+So, even if you have championed your retirement savings, now is a great time to calculate if your accumulated savings can support you during retirement.
+To boost your confidence, maximize your retirement contributions to 401k plans, IRA, and even taxable investment accounts.
+Once you reach 50, the 401k and IRA plans will allow you to make additional catch-up contributions.

 There is another compelling reason to save in tax-deferred retirement accounts.
 If you are in the prime period of your earnings, you are probably in a very high tax bracket.
 Maximizing your tax-deferred retirement contributions will lower your tax bill for the year.
 You can withdraw your money

 Estate planning is never a pleasant topic or an ice-breaking conversation.
-The sooner you get it done the sooner will go on with your life.
+The sooner you get it done, the sooner you will go on with your life.

-10. Create social security and retirement income strategy
+11. Create a social security and retirement income strategy

 Even though you are retired, you still have to pay taxes.
 Up to 85% of your social security benefits can be taxable.
 All your distributions from your 401k plan and Traditional IRA will be subject to federal and state tax.
 All your dividends and interest in your investment and savings accounts are taxable as well.